nim-lang/Nim/doc/testament.rst

     # output.
     sortoutput: true

-    # Each line in the stringgiven here appear in the same order in the
+    # Each line in the string given here appears in the same order in the
     # compiler output, but there may be more lines that appear before, after, or
     # in between them.
     nimout: '''